Traffic bollard

-Traffic bollards are short, pillar-like objects used to obstruct roads for traffic control and pedestrian safety.
-Bollards work by limiting movements and controlling traffic speed by narrowing the available space.
+Traffic bollards are short, up to 48", pillar-like objects used to obstruct roads for traffic control and pedestrian safety.
+Bollards work by limiting movements and can narrow available space to control traffic speed.

-Permanent bollards can be used for traffic control or guarding against vehicle-ramming attacks.
-They may be mounted near enough to each other that they block ordinary cars/trucks, for instance, but spaced widely enough to permit special-purpose vehicles, bicycles, and pedestrians to pass through.
+Bollards can be used for traffic control or as hostile vehicle mitigation to guard against vehicle-ramming attacks.
+They may be mounted near enough (32-36") to each other that they block ordinary cars/trucks, for instance, but spaced widely enough to permit special-purpose vehicles, bicycles, wheelchairs, and pedestrians to pass through.
 Bollards may also be used to enclose car-free zones.
 Bollards and other street furniture can also be used to control overspill parking onto sidewalks and verges.

 Etymology

 The term is probably related to bole, meaning a tree trunk.
 The earliest citation given by the Oxford English Dictionary (referring to a maritime bollard) dates from 1844, although an account describing bollards as "huge posts" in a shipyard is also known from 1817.
 The earliest citation given by the OED referring specifically to a traffic bollard dates from 1925.